 a decision by GrainCorp to unilaterally vary the prices at which Port Terminal Services are provided under an executed Access Agreement.

 This Undertaking does not apply to the negotiation of any Access Agreement which will have a commencement date before 1 October 2011 or after the expiry of this Undertaking.

+Clauses 5 – 7, clause 8.2, clause 9.2(c), clauses 9.3 – 9.5, clause 10.1, clause 11 and Schedule 6 of this Undertaking do not apply to Port Terminal Services provided by means of a Port Terminal Facility at the Carrington (Newcastle) Port Terminal, or, to avoid doubt, the Newcastle Port Terminal Services Protocols.

 Meaning of Port Terminal Services